Modeling and solving a vehicle-sharing problem considering multiple alternative modes of transport: Computational results

+\SP{As indicated in the introduction, there potentially exists a trade-off between slow but cheap and fast but expensive MOT.
+In order to understand if such a trade-off can be observed, we now analyze the impact of the time component in further depth by separating it from the other cost components.
+In the following, we compare results for our combined cost objective function (OF: base) and an alternative objective function, where we only minimize the total time (OF: time).
+Since OF:time does not distinguish between electric vehicles and combustion engine vehicles, this analysis is based on a homogeneous fleet setting only and, in order to make our solutions comparable, we take the OF:time solutions and compute their costs using OF:base.}

-Figure~\ref{fig:time-car} shows the composition of the total cost for \minflowcar\ having a number of users $u=20,150,300$ and cars $m=40$.
-We show the cost share of cars and other MOTs.
-In all three cases we observe a higher cost of the cars when using OF:time as the objective.
-However, the total cost is only slightly higher for OF:time, resulting in less cost for other MOTs when taking time components as the objective only.
+\SP{ Figure~\ref{fig:time-car} shows the composition of the total cost for \minflowcar\ for instances classes $u=150$ and $u = 300$ and different numbers of vehicles $m$.
+We show the cost share of cars and other MOTs and we observe that the total cost is only slightly higher for OF:time than for OF:cost, which is intuitively right, if time is the major cost driver.
+On the other hand, this also indicates that the trade-off between slow but cheap and fast but expensive MOTs is not very strong.}

-In Table~\ref{tab:time-car} we confirm the above figures with numbers.
-The table is decomposed into results for OF:base, OF:time and the comparison of the two, where we assume OF:time / OF:base.
+In Table~\ref{tab:time-car} we supplement the above figures with numbers.
+The table is decomposed into results for OF:base, OF:time and the comparison of the two, where we assume (OF:time/OF:base).
 The first two are given in absolute numbers, the latter as a ratio of the two.
-Each partition gives the results of the combustion engine cars (car-type1), other MOTs and in total.
-The numbers are given on average over all instances and all sizes of $m$.
+Each partition gives the results of combustion engine cars (\car), other MOTs and in total.
+The numbers are given on average over all instances and all \SP{fleet} sizes $m$.
 We can see, that using time only as an objective function gives slightly higher overall cost.
-The smallest difference can be observed for $u=50,100$, and ranging around 1.01-1.04 times the cost for all instances.
-Moreover, we can see that this difference is mainly driven by the higher cost of cars for most of the cases.
-The OF:time has higher car cost for all the stated averages in Table~\ref{tab:time-car}.
-More detailed information for different sizes of the car fleet ($m$) can be found in Table~\ref{tab:timeOF-car} in the Appendix.
+The smallest difference can be observed for $u=50$ and $u =100$. \SP{It ranges} between 1.01-1.04 times the cost for all instances.
+This difference is mainly driven by higher cost of cars with OF:time. \SP{Further and more detailed results can be found in Table~\ref{tab:timeOF-car} in the Appendix.}

-Figure~\ref{fig:time-multcomm} plots the composition of the total cost for $u=20,150,300$ and $m=40$ solving \multcomm.
-The cost are divided into cost for combustion engine cars (car-type1), electric cars (car-type2) and other MOTs.
-Again, having the actual objective function, leads to lower overall cost and lower cost of cars.
-Note that for the time function there is no difference between the two car types, as the differences are only in the operational cost.
-As previously, the \multcomm\ prefers electric vehicles, as they have lower cost not related to time.

-Table~\ref{tab:time-multcomm} summarizes the cost for OF:base and OF:time, and gives the respective ratio of them, calculated as OF:time / OF:base.
-We again give the respective values for the car types, other MOTs and in total.
-We observe, that if only optimizing towards savings in time, we end up with higher overall cost.
-We have between 1.01 and 1.03 times the cost compared to our basic objective function.
-Results separated for $m=4,8,20,40$ can be found in Table~\ref{tab:timeOF-multcomm} in the Appendix.